Chorus-ACE/Greatdori/README.md

 step=4 && utils/generate-workspace && \
 echo "Greatdori: succeed." && \
 cd ../.. || \
 echo "Greatdori: something went wrong at step $step.
-Please try to run this step again.
-If this issue continues to happen, please report to us."
+Learn more at README.md"
 ```

 After initialization, use `utils/update-checkout` to update all relying repositories, and use `utils/generate-workspace` to generate workspace.

+If something's wrong, please look at the step-by-step instructions below and find the corresponding step.
+Try to run the step again, and if issue still occurs, please report to us.

 #### Break Down